-is Director General of the Deutsches Museum in Munich and holds the Oskar von Miller chair for science communication as a professor of experimental physics and nanotechnology at the Technical University in Munich.
-He received the Communicator Prize from the German Science Foundation and was awarded the European Descartes Prize for Science Communication.
-Professor Heckl is spokesman of nanotechnology at the National Academy of Science and Engineering acatech and chairman of the board of the Max-Planck-Institute for Quantum Optics and for the Science of Light.
+is Director General of the Deutsches Museum in Munich, a position he has held since 2004.
+He holds the Oskar von Miller chair for science communication at the Technical University in Munich where he researches molecular self-organisation in the nanotechnology field.
+Professor Heckl received the Communicator Prize from the German Science Foundation and was awarded the European Descartes Prize for Science Communication.
 He is the author of more than 200 peer review publications and published a bestselling book entitled Die Kultur der Reparatur in 2013.

-is a Senior Expert and Senior Advisor at CNES Radio Frequency (RF) Directorate and has been involved in the development of many innovative space borne RF systems in Europe, for transmissions, navigation and spectrum monitoring.
-Issler has held various roles over the course of his almost 30 years at CNES.
-A graduate of the Ecole Supérieure d’Electronique de l’Ouest engineering school, Issler was a member of the European team which developed the signalling technology for Galileo, Europe's global navigation satellite system (GNSS).
-He has received the AAAF Astronautic Prize and the EADS Science and Engineering Prize of French Academy of Sciences.
+is a Senior Expert and Senior Advisor at CNES Radio Frequency (RF).
+For over 30 years, he has been involved in the development of many innovative space borne RF systems in Europe, for transmissions, navigation and spectrum monitoring.
+Issler was a member of the European team which developed the signalling technology for Galileo, Europe's global navigation satellite system (GNSS).
+He has received several accolades including the AAAF Astronautic Prize and the EADS Science and Engineering Prize of French Academy of Sciences.

-is one of the world's leading scientists in the field of ultra-fast photonics.
-She has been a professor at ETH Zurich in the Ultrafast Laser Physics research lab since 1993 and is the co-founder of the companies Time-Bandwidth Products and GigaTera.
-Professor Keller has served as the Director of the Swiss National Centre of Competence in Research in Molecular Ultrafast Science and Technology since 2010 and was a member of the National Research Council of the Swiss National Science Foundation from 2014 to 2018.
-She is also the recipient of the 2019 IEEE Edison Medal, the 2018 IEEE Photonics Award, the 2017 Weizmann Women and Science Award, the 2015 Optical Society's Charles Hard Townes Medal, the 2013 LIA Arthur L. Schawlow Award and the 2004 Berthold Leibinger Innovationspreis.
+is a professor at ETH Zurich in the Ultrafast Laser Physics research lab and co-founder of several companies.
+Her development of ultra-fast lasers has given science, industry and the medical community an instrument of unprecedented precision.
+In a long and distinguished career, she has received many accolades including the 2019 IEEE Edison Medal, the 2018 IEEE Photonics Award, the 2017 Weizmann Women and Science Award, the 2015 Optical Society's Charles Hard Townes Medal, the 2013 LIA Arthur L. Schawlow Award and the 2004 Berthold Leibinger Innovationspreis